surfer190/fixes/docs/postgres/create-a-postgres-user-and-grant-access-to-a-db.md

     # create user <username> with encrypted password '<password>';
     CREATE USER <username> WITH PASSWORD '<password>';

+Add a user to a role:

+    GRANT read_only_role TO <username>;

 Grant the user access on a database (includes create on schema - not table):

     grant all privileges on database <db_name> to <username>;

+Grant a role read access to all dbs on a schema:

+    GRANT SELECT ON ALL TABLES IN SCHEMA public TO read_only_role;
+    GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA public TO read_only_role;

 Grant the user access on the public schema: